 10. There is hereby created an advisory committee on the supplemental higher education loan financing program to the dormitory authority which shall consist of the chairman of the authority, who shall serve as the chairman of such committee, the commissioner of education, the chancellor of the state university of New York, the chancellor of the city university of New York, the president of the higher education services corporation, the chairman of the board of trustees of the commission on independent colleges and universities, the president of the New York state financial aid administrators association and an undergraduate student appointed by the governor who is in attendance at a public or independent institution of higher education located in this state.
-Such committee shall participate in the development of and review the program guidelines to be established by the authority as required by this section and may make recommendations on, comment upon and advise the members of the board of the committee a representative to serve on such committee in the place of such member.
+Such committee shall participate in the development of and review the program guidelines to be established by the authority as required by this section and may make recommendations on, comment upon and advise the members of the board of the authority with respect to such guidelines.
+Each of the members of such committee in the place of such member.
 The members of the committee shall receive no compensation for their services, but shall be entitled to reimbursement by the dormitory authority for their actual and necessary expenses incurred in the performance of their duties.